 6. Diatomaceous earth.
 Diatomaceous earth is the fossilized remains of diatoms, a type of hard-shelled algae.
 It typically feels abrasive, and it’s made up of about 80 – 90% silica, which is the same chemical that makes up sand.
 If you really want to dig into diatomaceous earth (pun intended), you can CLICK HERE.

 Used in gardens, diatomaceous earth absorbs oils and moisture from the external skeleton of insects, and dries them out, killing them.
 However, in order to work it has to be dry.
-Trust me, as someone who has opened up more than a few feet of equine intestines, it’s not dry inside.
+Trust me, as someone who has opened up more than a few feet of equine intestines, it’s not dry in there.

 But, heck, if if works externally to kill bugs, you might as well try it internally, right?
 (NOTE: This is not how logic works.)
 Undaunted, diatomaceous earth advocates maintain that the particles have spiny edges that piece the parasite’s outer layer; a soily Brutus taking action against a parasitic Julius Caesar, as it were.